Expert Reviewed

 Cost-Per-Action (CPA) What you pay when someone completes your goal (signup, purchase, download) At or below your target If CPA climbs above your cap, refine your bid strategy or optimize landing page

-Return on Ad Spend (ROAS) Revenue divided by ad spend — tells you how many dollars you make for each dollar spent ≥ 3:1 for ecommerce If ROAS falls below 3:1, revisit your offer, creative or targeting
+Return on Ad Spend (ROAS) Revenue divided by ad spend — tells you how many dollars you make for each dollar spent ≥ 3:1 for Ecommerce If ROAS falls below 3:1, revisit your offer, creative or targeting

 Frequency How often the same person sees your ad Under 3 If frequency exceeds 3, rotate in new creative to prevent ad fatigue